Holomorphic structure of massive scalar fields in $\text{(A)dS}_2$: Chiral symmetries

 The existence of a much larger algebra of symmetries than the linear symmetries described in section \ref{sec: lin sym} can be deduced from a rather simple observation.
 Because $F$ is holomorphic, any power of $z$ times any power of any partial $z$-derivative $z^i(\partial^{m}F)^n$ is also holomorphic.
 In the same way, any \textit{functional} $\mathcal{L}(\{F,\partial F,\partial^2F,\dots\},z)$ of $F(z)$ and its derivatives, which may be formally of arbitrary order, is holomorphic.
 This implies an enormous set of symmetries---one for each functional $\mathcal{L}$---which we now describe.
 To avoid technical subtleties, we will assume that the functionals considered here depend on $F$ with at most $n$ (finite) derivatives.
 We will use the shorthand $\mathcal{L}(\{F_{n}(z)\},z)$ to indicate such a functional, where $F_{n} \equiv \pp^{n}F$.

 As a warm-up, let us consider the massless scalar on flat space as discussed in \cite{Lindwasser:2024qyh}.
-Since this is conformally coupled, this is exactly the $k=0$ theory.
+Since this is conformally coupled, this is locally equivalent to the $k=0$ theory.
 The holomorphic current is $j=\partial\phi$ associated with constant $\mathbb{R}$-shifts.
 For that theory, any functional $\mathcal{L}(\{j_{n}(z)\},z)$ of $j(z)$ and its derivatives $j_{n} \equiv \pp^{n}j$ implies an infinitesimal symmetry transformation

 where $\epsilon$ is some infinitesimal parameter.
 Here, $\mathcal{E}(\mathcal{L})$ is a linear operator called the Euler operator which gives the Euler--Lagrange equation for $j(z)$ as derived from the functional $\mathcal{L}(\{j_{n}(z)\},z)$ interpreted as a $1d$ Lagrangian (see below).
 In appendix \ref{app: explicit invariance}, we show that for all $k\geq 0$, the action